 The Annual Efficiency Ratio (AER) has been approved by the IMO as mandatory.
 It calculates a vessel’s operational carbon intensity by dividing a vessel’s annual carbon emissions by its total annual deadweight distance, irrespective of whether the vessel is sailing ballast or laden.

 The EEOI is an additional reporting method which is currently voluntary.
-This method calculates carbon intensity by dividing annual carbon emissions by the tonne miles.
+This method calculates carbon intensity by dividing annual carbon emissions by the tonne mile.

 A vessel’s annual carbon intensity performance will then be compared against the IMO’s rating system which categorises ships into A, B, C, D and E.